13 Quality control and trimming

 • 44: index/barcode sequence (see below for more info on barcoding and multiplexing)

 The second line contains the sequence as a string of characters.
 The third line is basically a historical artifact that we’re now stuck with.
-The fourth line, containing the quality scores, will be explore in more detail in the next section (Section 13.2).
+The fourth line, containing the quality scores, will be explored in more detail in the next section (Section 13.2).

 FASTQ files are typically named using the following convention: